Where did the summer go?! As much fun as summer days have been, many parents and kids are already in back-to-school mode.

 A critical item missing from this checklist is a comprehensive eye exam!

-Every child deserves to be set up for success for the new school year, and scheduling your child for a comprehensive eye exam at San Antonio Eye Professionals in North Star will help them achieve it.
+Every child deserves to be set up for success for the new school year, and scheduling your child for a comprehensive eye exam at San Antonio Eye Professionals in San Antonio will help them achieve it.

 Why Do Children Need Regular Eye Exams?